jameseidson/brutus/README.md

    This file supplies Bazel build information to rust-analyzer and will be automatically discovered.
 Documentation can be found [here](https://rust-analyzer.github.io/manual.html#non-cargo-based-projects).

-3. Apply the following language server configuration as appropriate for your editor.
+3. Apply the following language server configurations as appropriate for your editor.
+The scripts used in these configurations assume you have the [capnp](https://capnproto.org/) binary on your `$PATH`.

    ```
    "rust-analyzer.check.overrideCommand": ["scripts/rustanalyzer-bazel-bridge.sh"],